tinacms/tina.io/content/blog/tina-cloud-a-headless-cms-backed-by-git.md

 > _Because of the file-based nature of content in a Git-based CMS, there really is no way to guarantee [referential integrity](https://en.wikipedia.org/wiki/Referential_integrity) — [Brian Rinaldi](https://www.stackbit.com/blog/git-based-cms-relationships/)_

 To overcome these limitations, Tina Cloud provides a GraphQL interface to your repository files where content is stored in open formats like Markdown and JSON.
-This way you can interact with your repository files like you would a database: define content types, relationships, and query your content with GaphQL.
+This way you can interact with your repository files like you would a database: define content types, relationships, and query your content with GraphQL.

 ### Bring visual editing to the whole team with Tina Cloud